Global CO2 emissions rebound to near pre-pandemic levels: study | DW | 04.11.2021

 China and India, the world's biggest and third-biggest greenhouse gas emitters, are expected to post higher emissions in 2021 than 2019.
 The United States and Europe are expected to have slightly lower carbon emissions.

-The report comes as world leaders attend the 26th edition of the Conference of Parties, dubbed 'COP26', in Glasgow.
-The US climate conference has been attended by more than 120 heads of states as they try work out ways to keep temperatures below 1.5 degrees C (2.7 degrees Fahrenheit).
+The report comes as world leaders attend the 26th edition of the Conference of Parties, COP26, in Glasgow.
+The UN climate conference has been attended by more than 120 heads of states as they try work out ways to keep temperatures below 1.5 degrees Celsius (2.7 degrees Fahrenheit).

 The goal was set as part of the 2015 Paris Climate Agreement and researchers say it is imperative for countries to meet the benchmark to avoid the catastrophic effects of climate change.